 Authored by Paul Dillon, Michelle Hobbs and Patrick Balthazor

-Section 163(j) of the Internal Revenue Code disallows the deduction for net business interest expense of any taxpayer in excess of the sum of the following for the taxable year: a) business interest income, b) 30 percent of “adjusted taxable income,” and c) floor plan financing interest.
-The section 163(j) limitation should be applied after other interest disallowance, deferral, capitalization or other limitation provisions.
-Therefore, original issue discount (OID) deferral rules, any capitalization requirements, related-party rules among others must first be applied prior to calculating the 30 percent limit.
+The deduction for net business interest expense of any taxpayer is limited to the excess of the sum of the following for the taxable year: a) business interest income, b) 30 percent of “adjusted taxable income,” and c) floor plan financing interest.
+The section 163(j) limitation is applied after other interest disallowance, deferral, capitalization or other limitation provisions.
+The original issue discount deferral rules, any capitalization requirements and related-party rules, among others, are applied prior to calculating the 30 percent limit.

 Adjusted business income is the taxable income of the taxpayer computed without regard to: